shlomif/shlomi-fish-homepage/lib/notes/quality-software--followup-2018.md

         - Seems like most people except for the KDE core developers do not appreciate the emphasis on the so-called [“Activities”](https://askubuntu.com/questions/253990/what-is-a-activity-in-kde-and-what-can-i-do-with-it) instead of on virtual workspaces.
         - [KDE bug No. 343246](https://bugs.kde.org/show_bug.cgi?id=343246)
         - [http://www.trinitydesktop.org/ (Trinity Desktop Environment)](http://www.trinitydesktop.org/) - fork of KDE 3, continuing its spirit.
+            - I installed Trinity on Fedora 41 x86-64, and got it to work.
+Out-of-the-box, it did some things worse than Xfce, and some things better.
+I decided that I prefer Xfce for now, but your kilometrage may vary.
         - I mostly use Xfce, which is functional and fast.
 Like other desktop environments, one can run KDE applications on it.
     - Mostly Positive: [CMake](https://en.wikipedia.org/wiki/CMake)
         - Not perfect but less errorprone and faster than GNU Autotools